How to Create a Real Estate Purchase Agreement

 The appraisal contingency says that the property must be appraised at a value equal to or greater than the purchase price.
 If the appraisal is for less than the purchase price, the buyer will have the option of either canceling the agreement and receiving a refund of the earnest money or renegotiating the purchase price.
 The agreement requires the appraisal to be carried out within 10 business days of signing this agreement.
 You will have the option of specifying which party will be required to pay for and obtain the appraisal.

 The last contingency option requires that the buyer sell its home or another property prior to closing.
-If the sale of the buyer's property doesn't occur, the buyer may choose to cancel the agreement and receive a refund of the earnest money.
+The buyer may need to sell their primary residence before closing to secure funds for the purchase.
+If the sale of the buyer’s property does not occur, then the buyer may choose to cancel the agreement and receive a refund of the earnest money.

 Required Repairs

 Another important term you will specify is whether or not the property is in need of any repairs.
+Required repairs may include addressing material defects that affect the property's value or safety.
+The seller agrees to complete such repairs as outlined in the agreement.
+The seller's responsibility also includes disclosing any known issues and ensuring repairs are completed as required.
+All matters disclosed regarding the property's condition should be addressed before closing.
 This includes anything on the property that has structural or mechanical problems or is in disrepair, including any problems with the foundation, walls, support structures, roof, water and electrical systems, plumbing, or mechanical systems.
 Unless the buyer agrees otherwise, the seller will be required to repair these items.
 However, as usual, the buyer can always waive the requirement for the seller to make the repairs.

 State and Federal Disclosure Requirements

 State and federal law may require that the seller of real estate make certain disclosures.
-For instance, for all properties built before 1978, federal law requires that the sellers and buyers of real estate sign a "Disclosure of Information on Lead-Based Paint," which is included for you in the agreement.
-Sellers should keep the signed copy of the "Disclosure of Information on Lead-Based Paint" for at least three years.
+In addition to federal requirements, state laws may require additional disclosures or impose specific regulations regarding real estate transactions.
+For instance, for all properties built before 1978, federal law requires that the sellers and buyers of real estate sign a “Disclosure of Information on Lead-Based Paint,” which is included for you in the agreement.
+The agreement should also clearly specify what is being purchased, including any personal property or fixtures that are part of the transaction.
+Sellers should keep the signed copy of the “Disclosure of Information on Lead-Based Paint” for at least three years.
 State or local law may require other disclosures, such as a flood area warning or radon gas warning.
+Seller credits may be applied to the buyer's closing costs or down payment, and the agreement should outline which fees or costs the buyer pays.
+Before closing, all final details regarding disclosures and compliance should be confirmed.

 Executing the Agreement